knocklabs/docs/pages/send-notifications/delivering-notifications.md

 ---
 title: Delivering notifications
-description: Learn how Knock sends in-app and out-of-app notifications to email, SMS, push, and chat channels like Slack.
+description: Learn how Knock sends in-app and out-of-app notifications to email, SMS, push, and chat channels (such as Slack).
 tags: ["delivery", "channels", "delivery status", "retry logic", "resilience"]
 section: Send notifications
 ---

 ## Overview

-When a workflow is executed any [channel steps](/designing-workflows/channel-step) may produce zero or more messages for the recipient to be sent to the selected channel.
-The message(s) are then sent to the provider via the configuration set on the channel using Knock's resilient sending pipeline which handles any retry logic for you.
+When a workflow is executed, its [channel steps](/designing-workflows/channel-step) may produce zero or more messages for the workflow run's recipient.
+Each message is then sent to its channel's provider using Knock's resilient sending pipeline which handles any retry logic for you.

 ## Send retry logic